 Crushed Morus nigra fruit:

-Seeds are seldom found in Morus nigra fruit in the United States, most likely due to the lack of pollinators, since plants bought here are usually dioecious females.
+Viable seeds are seldom found in Morus nigra fruit in the United States, most likely due to the lack of pollinators, since plants bought here are usually dioecious females.
 This single mulberry fruit with many seeds was from a tree growing in Bulgaria.

 Morus nigra videos on YouTube

-Here is a list of YouTube videos which appear to be actual Morus nigra videos.
+Here is a list of YouTube videos that appear to be actual Morus nigra videos.
 Many videos on YouTube, perhaps most, showing Morus nigra or one of its synonym names, are something other than Morus nigra.